CSC207-UofT/course-project-group_nib/Phase1Doc.md

 ***
 ### Use of GitHub Features
-- Pull the most up to date files from main repository to individual repo
+- Pull the most up to date files from main repository to individual repo Pull request have helped us during the coding session.
+It create the new brach for each group member who wants to renew, rectify and rewrite the code.
+Pull request can compare the brach code to the main code to see if there are any name conflicts.
+Also, other group members can take a look of what you have changed, which increase the accuracy of teamwork.
+Pull request is helpful for us as a group of 8 people.
 - Push the files to the main repo and leave meaningful comments
 - Issues: We create new issues identifying new features, and then leave the TODOs in some files to give check points for future modification.